The Surprising Health Benefits of Avocados

 Fun Facts:

-Isabella Boston is a Wordsmith and the creator of Bella’s Attic Studio.
-She is well-versed in copywriting, articles and research, and medical content writing with a focus on traumatic brain injury (TBI), autoimmune disorders, and inflammation within the body.
-She is a diarist and the author of Passion of Flames.
+Isabella Boston is a wordsmith and the creator of Bella’s Attic Studio.
+She is well-versed in copywriting, scientific research, informative articles, and medical content writing, with a focus on the areas of neuroscience and immunology.
+She is also a diarist and a published author.

 Sources on Avocados

-1. Biljon, A. van.
+Biljon, A. van.
 (2019, September 27).
-Understanding folate: What is it, how does folate effect the brain and how folate can be added to my diet.
+Understanding folate: What is it, how does folate affect the brain, and how can folate be added to my diet?
 Comprehensive Post-Concussion Treatment Tailored to Your Needs. https://www.cognitivefxusa.com/blog/how-does-folate-effect-the-brain-and-how-folate-can-be-added-to-my-diet